 Type 1 diabetes can affect major organs in your body, including heart, blood vessels, nerves, eyes and kidneys.
 Keeping your blood sugar level close to normal most of the time can dramatically reduce the risk of many complications.

-Long-term complications of type 1 diabetes develop gradually, over years.
-The earlier you develop diabetes — and the less controlled your blood sugar — the higher the risk of complications.
+Long-term complications of type 1 diabetes develop gradually, over decades.
+Good blood sugar management can help lower the risk of complications.
 Eventually, diabetes complications may be disabling or even life-threatening.

 - Heart and blood vessel disease.
 Diabetes dramatically increases your risk of various cardiovascular problems, including coronary artery disease with chest pain (angina), heart attack, stroke, narrowing of the arteries (atherosclerosis) and high blood pressure.

 Nerve damage (neuropathy).
 Excess sugar can injure the walls of the tiny blood vessels (capillaries) that nourish your nerves, especially in the legs.
 This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
 Poorly controlled blood sugar could cause you to eventually lose all sense of feeling in the affected limbs.